Best Full Size Mattress: Reviews and Buyer’s Guide

-While many reviews vary on the subject, all of the bed in a box mattresses listed above fall among the top-rated mattresses of the year.
+While many reviews vary on the subject, all of the mattress in a boxes listed above fall among the top-rated mattresses of the year.
 We recommend consumers review all of the features and make their selections based on their own sleep needs.
 Keep in mind the sleep trials that come with most mattresses so you’ll always have time to change your mind after a purchase.

 Do I need to use a box spring?

 When you’re ready to upgrade to a new mattress, keep in mind that foundation options are broader.
 Most mattresses can be placed on any flat surface including slats, platform beds, adjustable bases, even the floor.

 If you’re a creature of habit, you can still use a box spring, though we recommend placing a moisture-resistant piece of plywood between the box spring and the mattress.
 Make sure the plywood is .75 inches thick; this will help eliminate the possibility of sagging.

 For best results, we recommend using a mattress foundation with slats.
 Be sure the slats are spaced 3 inches apart to maintain the longevity of your mattress.

 What mattresses are used in 5 star hotels?

 Innerspring mattresses are still the most common type of mattress in hotels.
 However, many upscale hotels now exclusively use foam mattresses for their rooms.
 This is likely because foam mattresses tend to receive better customer ratings than innerspring mattresses.